Deploy your language models to production using ONNX runtime and the Triton inference server

 If this post is not about word embedding theory, or large language model theory what is it about?

 Nice question, this post is about deploying a large language model.
-We will learn how to create an embedding service, a api that developers can query to generate document embedding.
+We assume taht you have a model trained on you want to deploy it.
+We will learn how to create an embedding service, a api that developers can query to generate document embeddings.

 I made it for educational purposes while learning how to deploy a language model using Kubernetes.
-If you want a production-ready application that can support multiple embedding models checkout this repos.
+If you want a production-ready application that can support multiple embedding models checkout this repository.

 The embedding models.

 In this post, we will explore the embedding model generated by the BioLinkBert.
-The bioLinkBert model is a model from the BERT family but it was fine-tuned on documents from the medical domain.
-The reason I used the Biolink model is that I want to build a chatbot application for the medical domain in the future.
+The BioLinkBert model is a model from the BERT family but it was fine-tuned on documents from the medical domain.
+The reason I used the Biolink model is that I wanted to build a chatbot application for the medical domain in the future.

 import torch